-Before you settle down to your long winter's nap, there's something you should do before dozing off.
-Take advantage of year-end plant sales, select a few choice plants and plant them in the garden.
+Before you settle down to your long winter's nap, there's something you should do.
+Take advantage of year-end plant sales, select a few choice plants and put them in the garden.

 Winter is not just a great time to plant in temperate climates.
 Gardeners-in-the-know have long been aware that in areas where the ground doesn't completely freeze, it's the best time!

 Here are four reasons why: